message/iata/ES.md

 - have a medical insurance; and
 - be traveling to the country where they study, at most 15 days before the start of the course;
 - effective 23 July 2021, residents of Chinese Taipei.
-2. Until 20 July 2021, flights from Brazil and South Africa to Spain are suspended.
+2. Until 3 August 2021, flights from Brazil and South Africa to Spain are suspended.
 This does not apply to:
 - nationals and residents of Andorra and Spain;
 - passengers transiting through Spain to a non-Schengen Member State.